rust-lang/this-week-in-rust/content/2015-06-08-this-week-in-rust.md

 Several I/O stabilization patches have been nominated for backporting to 1.1, filling out the somewhat meager story we had for 1.0.
-With things moving somewhat slowly since the last release, I/O improvements will probably be the most interesting part of the next.
+With things moving somewhat slowly since the last release, I/O improvements will probably be the most interesting part of the next release.

-If you haven't recently, give [the playpen](https://play.rust-lang.org) another look as it's recieved several new features lately, including a new design from Chris Morgan, the ability to output Intel-flavor asm, automatically post GitHub gists, and run `#[test]` functions.
+If you haven't recently, give [the playpen](https://play.rust-lang.org) another look as it's received several new features lately, including a new design from Chris Morgan, the ability to output Intel-flavor asm, automatically post GitHub gists, and run `#[test]` functions.